8 Ways to Design a Color Blind Friendly Website

 3. Use Textures and Patterns

 When you need to emphasize certain objects, it’s a good idea to incorporate textures and/or patterns.
-This is especially helpful for charts and graphs, where color is often used to differentiate between items.
+This is especially helpful for charts and graphs where color is often used to differentiate between items.
 Adding textures and patterns like checkers, lines, and dots can help make each item stand out as unique and easily identifiable.

-If you’re going to include charts and graphs on your website, be sure to add alt text for people who cannot perceive items visually.
+Finally, if you’re going to include charts and graphs on your website, be sure to add alt text for people who cannot perceive items visually.

 4. Use Labels

 Labeling is especially important if you have items on your website that are differentiated by color.
-For example, if you sell items on your website that come in different colors, labeling each option can help users know what they’re buying.
+For example, if you sell items on your website that come in different colors, labeling each option can help users know what they’re buying and help them make more informed buying decisions.

 5. Go Bold